abstractguy/TSO_project/README.md

 ## Software
 There is PC-compatible (Windows, MACOSX, Linux, Raspbian, other ARM flavors, etc.) software to program and deploy the environment, firmware for the PCB is in software/arduino-1.8.13/, theres is software, drivers, etc. for commanding everything from the Jetson (or computer).
 The main code was tested on PC and Jetson for easier modular tests while integrating.

+## Firmware
+The firmware is portable across Arduino boards.
+Only pin definitions, PWM output and ADC input differ (defined for each microcontroller in a separate *.h/*.c).
+It runs on AVR, SAM and ESP32 boards.
+Only a #define at the beginning of software/arduino-1.8.13/firmware/firmware.ino selects the right board.
+The script in software/arduino-1.8.13/install/flash_firmware_custom.sh automates the flashing process (only tested on AVR for now).
+See software/arduino-1.8.13/portable/sketchbook/libraries/UArmForArduino/README.md for more explanations.

 ## Accelerated inference using TensorRT and Numba, deployable on Nvidia Jetson platforms
 A platform featuring YOLOv4-mish-640, Deep SORT + OSNet ReID, KLT optical flow tracking, camera motion compensation, a Kalman filter, data association (...), with instructions for training and evaluation and deployable inference on an Nvidia Jetson (Nano or AGX Xavier) using TensorRT and Numba.